janwilmake/parallel-cookbook/README.md

 2. gathering the right contexts for this
 3. creating a full implementation using the right context

 You can use this framework with any LLM/IDE that supports URL context expansion or MCP.
-For your convenience, we've also provided quick links to view contexts and prompt examples.
+For your convenience, I've also provided quick links to view contexts and prompt examples.

 ## Choose Your Context